datashield/DSI/README.md

   the remote DataSHIELD sessions,
   * `datashield.table_status`, `datashield.pkg_status`, `datashield.method_status` and `datashield.methods` are
   utility functions to explore the DataSHIELD setup across a set of data repositories.

+## Options

+Some options can be set to modify the behavior of the DSI:

+* `datashield.env` is the R environment in which the `DSConnection` object list is to be looking for.
+Default value is the Global Environment: `globalenv()`.
+* `datashield.progress` is a logical to enable the visibility of the progress bars.
+Default value is `TRUE`.
+* `datashield.progress.clear` is a logical to make the progress bar disappear after it has been completed.
+Default value is `FALSE`.